surifirstpin/biplus_documentation/docs/README.md

 ### Explore from any device

-BI+ is developed with responsive mobile design and touch interaction and they’ll work efficiently on desktop, tablet, or mobile devices. it create, explore and operate on any device, directly at the point of decision.
+BiPlus is developed with responsive mobile design and touch interaction and they’ll work efficiently on desktop, tablet, or mobile devices. it create, explore and operate on any device, directly at the point of decision.

 #### Variety of Reporting Components